Moeabdelaziz007/ZentixAI/README.md

    ```bash
    python dashboard.py
    ```
+   The app now supports user logins using `Flask-Login` and stores chat history in memory.
+Visit `http://localhost:5000/` and log in with the demo account `demo/demo` to start chatting with the model.
    The templates directory and the `static/` folder with CSS should be placed beside `dashboard.py`.
    The default stylesheet uses neon green and medium gray on a dark